aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 - Html is rendered using rails partials in the `/app/views/static_pages/index.html.erb` file to allow styling of each component separately.
 - Images for the application may be found in the `app/assets/images` folder
 - The `docs` folder contains directories `screenshots` of completed designs and `copy` to be pasted as content
-- The designer provided sticky notes on the designs to describe hover effects
 - Javascript files are provided in the `app/assets/javascripts` folder
 - A script tag in the application.html.erb file loads [fontawesome](http://fontawesome.io/icons/) icon classes
 - Text content is given in separate text files within the `app/assets/text` folder for you to copy and paste.